 Contributor: A person who contributes to the specification, e.g., a delegate, by submitting change requests (CRs) or TDocs.

 Editor: A person who merges changes into the specification, e.g., a rapporteur or MCC.

+Feasible: able to be made, done, or achieved with currently available means and resources.

+NOTE 1: Infeasible, on the other hand, indicates inability to be made, done, or achieved with currently available means and resources.

+NOTE 2: Partly feasible indicates it is feasible but only up to some degree.

+NOTE 3: Maybe feasible indicates it is possible but requires further consideration on the feasibility given currently available means and resources.

 source specification: A version of a 3GPP TR or TS used as the basis for revision, to produce a new version.